We are church together, working toward a just world where all are fed.

 ELCA World Hunger Daily Bread Matching Grants support congregations and their partners as they work toward a just world where all are fed.
 ELCA congregations with feeding ministries are eligible to participate.

 As part of the ELCA’s response to the COVID-19 pandemic, ELCA World Hunger Daily Bread Matching Grants will be made available to congregations on a first-come, first-served basis as they provide daily bread for neighbors in need.
-Visit ELCA.org/dailybread to learn more and submit your application today!
+Visit ELCA.org/dailybread to learn more and stay up to date on when the next round will open!

 Domestic Hunger Grant Application Essentials